WISE Lab

 Targeted toward Wearable and Implantable Systems Engineering

-May 2023: Our paper on Bi-Phasic Quasistatic Brain Communication for Fully Untethered Connected Brain Implants is accepted for publication in Nature Electronics (2023 Impact Factor: 33.255).
-This paper demonstrates how the conductive properties of the brain tissue can be utilized for creating a low-loss, electro-quasistatic mode of communication from a wireless brain implant to an external aggregator.
+Aug 2023: Our paper on Bi-Phasic Quasistatic Brain Communication for Energy-Efficient Wireless Neural Implants is now published in Nature Electronics (2023 Impact Factor: 33.255).
+This paper demonstrates how the conductive properties of the brain tissue can be utilized for creating a low-loss, electro-quasistatic mode of communication from a wireless brain implant to an external aggregator, and enable broadband/wideband data transfer in a deep brain implant due to the low end-to-end channel loss.
 The work was done when I was still a Ph.D. student at Purdue University.
-The final version will be available soon.
+A preliminary arXived version can be found in this link for wider access.

 Specific Research Directions: